testinfected/molecule/README.md

 request.attributes();                   // map of all request attributes
 ```

+For the complete documentation, see the Javadoc of the <code>Request</code> class.

 ### Attributes

 Request attributes are not sent by the client - as opposed to request parameters.
 They are used for server-side processing only.